holoviz-topics/panel-chat-examples/docs/index.md

 ```
 </details>

+<a href='pyodide/echo.html' target='_blank'>Live App</a>

 ### Echo Stream

-Demonstrates how to use the `ChatInterface` and a `callback` function to stream back responses.
+Demonstrates how to use the `ChatInterface` and a `callback` function to stream back
+responses.

-The chatbot Assistant echoes back the message entered by the User in a *streaming* fashion.
+The chatbot Assistant echoes back the message entered by the User in a *streaming*
+fashion.

 [<img src="assets/thumbnails/echo_stream.png" alt="Echo Stream" style="max-height: 400px; max-width: 100%;">](examples/basics/echo_stream.py)